Bandon, Oregon

-Bandon (/ˈbændən/) is a city in Coos County, Oregon, United States, on the south side of the mouth of the Coquille River.
-It was named by George Bennet, an Irish peer, who settled nearby in 1873 and named the town after Bandon in Ireland, his hometown.
-The population was 3,066 at the 2010 census and by the 2020 census it was 3,321.
+Bandon (/ˈbændən/) is a city in Coos County, Oregon, United States, located on the south side of the mouth of the Coquille River.
+The community was named by George Bennett, an Irish immigrant who settled in the area in 1873 and named the town after his hometown of Bandon, County Cork in Ireland.

+The population was 3,066 at the 2010 census and grew to 3,321 by the 2020 census.

 History

 Before 1850, the Coquille Indians lived in the area.
 Then in 1851, gold was discovered at nearby Whiskey Run Beach by French Canadian trappers, though the gold rush did not have much of an impact on the area.
 In 1852, Henry Baldwin, from County Cork, Ireland, was shipwrecked on the Coos Bay bar and walked into this area.
 The first permanent European settlers came in 1853 and established the present town site.
 In 1856, conflicts in the area arose and Indigenous Americans were sent to the Siletz Reservation.
 In 1859, the boat Twin Sisters sailed into the Coquille River and opened the outlet for all inland produce and resources.

 Bandon was founded by the Irish peer George Bennett in 1873.
 George Bennett, his sons Joseph and George, and George Sealey came from Bandon, Ireland.
-The following year the town's previous name of Averille was changed to Bandon after the town of the same name in Ireland.
+The following year the town's previous name of Averille was changed to Bandon after the namesake town in Ireland.
 The next year, Joseph Williams and his three sons arrived, also from Bandon, Ireland.
 In 1877, the post office was established.
 In 1880, cheese making began.
 That same year, Congress appropriated money to build the jetty.
 In 1883, the first sawmill, school house, and Catholic church were built.
 In 1884, the U.S. Army Corps of Engineers began construction on the jetty.